 The multipass login token now consists of the 128 bit initialization vector, a variable length ciphertext, and a 256 bit signature (in this order).
 This data is encoded using base64 (URL-safe variant, RFC 4648).

-Once you have the token, you should trigger a HTTP GET request to your Shopify store.
+Once you have the token, you should trigger a redirect to your Shopify store.

-When the request is successful (for example, the token is valid and not expired), the customer will be logged in to your Shopify store.
+When the redirect is successful (for example, the token is valid and not expired), the customer will be logged in to your Shopify store.

-The multipass token is only valid within a very short timeframe and each token can only be used once.
-For those reasons, you should not generate tokens in advance for rendering them into your HTML sites.
+The multipass token is only valid for 15 minutes and each token can only be used once.
+For those reasons, you shouldn't generate tokens in advance for rendering them into your HTML sites.
 You should create a redirect URL which generates tokens on-the-fly when needed and then automatically redirects the browser.